microsoft/typescript-benchmarking/README.md

 - `cases/solutions/<name>` (or an ignored dir of the same name in `cases/solutions/.gitignore`) - This is where the source code for the benchmark is stored.
   This may be code that's checked in the repo, but preferably the directory is `.gitignore`'d and `setup.sh` script clones code here.

+After these files are created, they must be added to `scenarioConfig` in `scripts/src/generateMatrix.ts` to be run in CI.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a